International Art and Innovation in Museums Seminar (AIMs-2026)

 The target audience includes exhibition curators, IT specialists producing digital and multimedia content for museums, art historians, and cultural experts.
 As part of the seminar, there is a planned component dedicated to projects by young professionals.
 Students and graduate students enrolled in programs related to this topic are also invited to participate.

 The decision to include a presentation in the seminar program is determined by the review of abstracts (200-500 words) conducted by the seminar's program committee.
-To initiate this process, authors are required to submit an application via email to aim-seminar@yandex.ru, including their full name, presentation title, and abstract.
-The submission deadline is no later than April 15, 2025.
+To initiate this process, authors are required to submit an application via email to contact@aims-seminar.space, including their full name, presentation title, and abstract.
+The submission deadline is no later than May 1, 2026 (Novi Sad) and April 15, 2026 (St. Petersburg).

 THE SEMINAR ORGANIZING COMMITTEE